 Statement No. 87, Leases.
 Statement No. 87 establishes a single approach to accounting for and reporting leases by state and local governments.
 The GASB based the new standard on the principle that leases are financing of the right to use an underlying asset.
-This Statement will be effective for the year ended December 31, 2020.
+Statement No. 87 is effective for reporting periods beginning after December 15, 2019.
 Management has not yet determined the potential impact on the District's financial statements.